WhatsApp

 Studies have reported links between sleep apnoea and erectile dysfunction.

-What Non-Surgical Treatments Are Available for Obstructive Sleep Apnoea (OSA)?
+What Non-Surgical Treatments Are Available for Obstructive Sleep Apnea (OSA)?

-Non-surgical approaches are often considered first when managing sleep apnoea.
+Non-surgical approaches are often considered first when managing sleep apnea.
 These methods focus on keeping the airway open and improving breathing during sleep.

 A device that delivers a steady flow of air through a mask to prevent airway collapse.